 TRINAMIC's stepper motors are quality motors for universal use.
 They feature a long life due to ball bearings and no wearing out parts.
-These hybrid stepper motors are optimized for microstepping and give a good fit to the TRINAMIC family of motor controllers and drivers.
-They come with a standard 4 wire connection and are CE approved.
+These hybrid stepper motors are optimized for microstepping and give a good fit to the TRINAMIC family of motor controllers and drivers..